PINTO0309/onnx2tf/README.md

 - [x] If there are ONNX OPs that are not supported by TensorFlow, use [simple-onnx-processing-tools](https://github.com/PINTO0309/simple-onnx-processing-tools) to replace them with harmless OPs in advance and then use this tool to convert them.
 In other words, you can convert any model with your efforts.
 - [x] `BatchNormalization` supports only inference mode.
 - [x] Only for `opset=11` or higher
+- [x] If you do not like the generated TFLite OP name, edit it using [tflite2json2tflite](https://github.com/PINTO0309/tflite2json2tflite).

 ## Demo
 ![render1664767369339](https://user-images.githubusercontent.com/33194443/193496368-58cd9af9-e1fc-4d02-bf0e-1a92694c3e98.gif)